Jayasenthur/census_standardization/README.md

 * **Role :** Pandas is used for data manipulation and processing.
 * **How It’s Used:**
   * `Data Cleaning`: Renaming columns, standardizing data formats, and handling missing values.
+  * `Analysis`: Performing aggregations (e.g., total population, literacy rates) and deriving insights like household distributions and age groups.
+  * `Validation`: Verifying calculations like the total population by summing subsets (e.g., male + female).
+  * `Exporting Data`: Preparing the cleaned and processed data for storage in MongoDB or a relational database.

+## SQL

+* **Role :** SQL is used for structured data storage, querying, and analysis.
+* **How It’s Used:**
+  *